What is Neo Blockchain?

 Neo’s solution was Smart Contract 2.0 system which makes it extremely alluring and in-demand.
 This will be explored later on in the article.

 It is inevitable that more often than not, in this article we will compare Neo with Ethereum.
 So before we proceed any further, let’s look at some similarities between the two.

-So, while there are similarities no doubt, what makes Neo so interesting are its features that make it different from Ethereum.
-The features that has given it the sensationalistic moniker of “Ethereum Killer”.
+So, while there are similarities no doubt, what makes Neo so interesting are the features that make it different from Ethereum.
+The features that have given it the sensationalistic moniker of “Ethereum Killer”.

 The Two Tokens: NEO vs GAS

 - NEO – formerly known as Antshares (ANS).

 - GAS – formerly known as Antcoins (ANC).

 Ownership of the NEO gives the holder rights to manage and make decisions for the network.
 These rights include bookkeeping, NEO network parameter changes etc.

 The NEO token can’t be subdivided into decimals with the least possible unit being 1.